chrishenderson08/VCTT/README.txt

 INTELLECTUAL PROPERTY NOTICE
 ----------------------------
-The Voodoo Cert Tree Tracker (VCTT) is NOT in any manner (suggested or implied) sponsored by, endorsed by, or associated with ©2013 Sony Online Entertainment (SOE) or Planetside 2®.
+The Voodoo Cert Tree Tracker (VCTT) is NOT in any manner (express or implied) sponsored by, endorsed by, or associated with ©2013 Sony Online Entertainment (SOE) or Planetside 2®.